i5-650/devops-course/tp3/README.md

     - One for the API and the database
     - One for the front and the http server
     - Maybe, if asked, one for the http server and the API
+- I didn't use a volume for the database, so if the container is removed, the data is lost.
+    - I did this on purpose, because i know that the database is not important for this project, but in a real project, I would have used a volume.
+In addition, it was useful to have a fresh database until the proxy authentication was set up.

 ## Environment